huwred/UmbracoTagManager/Umbraco Tag Manager/README.md

 Simple Tag Manager for Umbraco ≥ 10.

-Based on code from https://github.com/usome/UmbracoTagManager and my own TagList
+Based on code from https://github.com/usome/UmbracoTagManager and my own TagList https://github.com/huwred/Tag-Lister

-This package installs a custom section within the administration area and a new Tag Picker (CommonTags).
+This package installs a custom section within the administration area and a new DataType for the Tag Picker (CommonTags).

+## TagManager
 It creates a tree view of all tags that have been created by the Umbraco Tag Datatype.

 The tree is split into separate branches for each tag group created - useful if you run multiple blogs on your site, or have multiple tag groups defined in a site.